baradweelrawan/reading-notes/README.md

 _when i feel down and faced problem with GitHub i motivate my self by:_
 - wathcing vedio
 - search more about it-
-- i put a more eefort to learn-.
+- i put a more effort to learn.

 [atlassian](https://www.atlassian.com/blog/inside-atlassian/growth-mindset).

 [read01](https://github.com/baradweelrawan/reading-notes/blob/main/read01.md).